 From the outset, CASA of NH has worked to reduce the number of placements and the time a child is involved in the system without a safe, permanent home.
-The organization has a proven track record that is measured, quantitatively and qualitatively, from its beginning in two courts with ten volunteers to a statewide presence and approximately 600 volunteers.
-CASA of NH counts 11,883 New Hampshire children on more than 6,478 cases who have received extraordinary help from ordinary citizens and, as a result, have greater potential to become healthy, productive adults.
+The organization has a proven track record that is measured, quantitatively and qualitatively, from its beginning in two courts with ten volunteers to a statewide presence and approximately 650 volunteers.
+Since its inception CASA of NH has served 12,880 New Hampshire children on more than 6,975 cases.
+These children have received extraordinary help from ordinary citizens and, as a result, have greater potential to become healthy, productive adults.
 The U.S. Department of Justice recognizes that CASA's involvement in a case interrupts the cycle of abuse and neglect and reduces both direct and indirect social expenditures.